Composite Rebar Delivers Sustainable Infrastructure

 Have questions about composites and pultrusion?
 Talk to one of our experts.

 About the author: Pete Renshaw is the Business Development Director at Pultron and serves as the Chief Technical Officer for Mateenbar Limited.
-He has over 25 years' experience working with pultrusion technology.
+He has over 25 years of experience working with pultrusion technology.